String theory in twistor space and minimal tension holography: The hybrid formalism as a string theory in twistor space

 These PCOs and ICOs arrange themselves in $\mathcal{N} = 2$ correlation functions in the following way.
-If we work with a conventional $\mathcal{N}= 2$ algebra (where $\lambda = 0$ in Table \ref{tab:1}), then the partition function on a genus $g$ Riemann surface (the reduced space) of instanton number $n_I$ is \cite{Berkovits:1994vy}
+We will work on the reduced space of the super Riemann surface implicit in \eqref{eq:superRS}, defined as the bosonic Riemann surface attained by setting the odd coordinates to zero (or equivalently integrating them out) \cite{Witten:2012bh,Witten:2012ga}.
+For a conventional $\mathcal{N}= 2$ algebra (where $\lambda = 0$ in Table \ref{tab:1}), the partition function on a genus $g$ Riemann surface of instanton number $n_I$ is \cite{Berkovits:1994vy},

-The $M_i$ are $U(1)$ moduli in Jac$(\Sigma_g)$, $m_j$ are moduli for the Teichmuller space of $\Sigma_g$, $a_i$ is the $i$-th $a$-cycle of $\Sigma_g$, $\mu_j$ are Beltrami differentials and $z_0$ is an arbitrary point on $\Sigma_g$ \cite{Nakahara:2003nw}.
-In line with our earlier discussion, we note that the moduli $M_i$ arise from the gauge fixing of $\mathcal{J}$.
-We sum over $n_I$ to construct the most general amplitude, and at the level of the partition function, we have non-vanishing contributions only for $|n_I| \leq 2g-2$ (similar restrictions will exist once vertex operators have been inserted).
+The $M_i$ are $U(1)$ moduli in Jac$(\Sigma_g)$, $m_j$ parameterise the moduli space of $\Sigma_g$, $a_i$ is the $i$-th $a$-cycle of $\Sigma_g$, $\mu_j$ are Beltrami differentials and $z_0$ is an arbitrary point on $\Sigma_g$ \cite{Nakahara:2003nw}.
+The full path integral involves a sum over integers $n_I$ and at the level of the partition function, we have non-vanishing contributions only for $|n_I| \leq 2g-2$ (similar restrictions will exist for correlation functions once vertex operators have been inserted).
 Moreover, topologically twisting the $\mathcal{N} = 2$ algebra ($\lambda \neq 0$) is equivalent to switching on a background gauge field for $\mathcal{J}$ in the untwisted theory (see \S16 of \cite{Hori:2003ic}).
-Taking account of this in the correlation function removes $(g-1)$ of the insertions of $I$, but the overall structure is the same as above.
+Taking account of this in the partition function removes $(g-1)$ of the insertions of $I$, but the overall structure is the same as above.

-Since this $\mathcal{N}=2$ correlator is directly defined on the reduced space, we need to be able to construct this same sum over instanton numbers in the non-critical theory \eqref{eq:CP1_string}, also defined on the reduced space.
-This requires the inclusion of at least one PCO, to play the equivalent role to $P_+^- (P_+^+)^{-1} I,$ which we call $\mathcal{P_+}$, to interpolate between the different sectors.\footnote{In perhaps more familiar language to the tensionless holography literature, this sum over instanton number is equivalent to the sum over choices of Beltrami differentials when we recast the $\mathcal{N} = 2$ string as a small $\mathcal{N} = 4$ topological string \cite{Berkovits:1994vy}, which is a consequence of the $SU(2)$ outer automorphism of the small $\mathcal{N} = 4$ algebra.}
+$\mathcal{N}=2$ correlation functions that are defined directly on the reduced space also require a sum over instanton numbers.
+We need to be able to construct this same sum in the non-critical theory \eqref{eq:CP1_string}, also defined on the reduced space.
+This requires the inclusion of at least one PCO, to play the equivalent role to $P_+^- (P_+^+)^{-1} I,$ which we call $\mathcal{P_+}$, to interpolate between the different sectors.\footnote{In perhaps more familiar language to the $k=1$ string literature, this sum over instanton number is equivalent to the sum over choices of Beltrami differentials when we recast the $\mathcal{N} = 2$ string as a small $\mathcal{N} = 4$ topological string \cite{Berkovits:1994vy}, which is a consequence of the $SU(2)$ outer automorphism of the small $\mathcal{N} = 4$ algebra.}